ORTools4MTEX/ORTools/README.md

 ---

 ### [plotStack](./src/plotStack.m)
-The function plots maps for martensite variant analysis of a single prior parent grain.
-You can manually supply a parent grain Id *pGrainId* or use the function [grainClick](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#grainClick) to choose a grain interactively.
+This function plots a series of maps, figures, graphs, and tables for detailed child variant analysis within a single parent grain as follows:
+- By manually supplying a parent grain Id *pGrainId*, or
+- Using the [grainClick](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#grainClick) function and interactively choosing a grain of interest.

 - Syntax
   -  plotStack(job,pGrainId)